 Under Texas law, an individual is not required to submit to chemical testing, except under certain circumstances.
 However, if the individual refuses to submit to testing, their driver’s license will automatically be suspended.
-Additionally, if a person is dead, unconscious or determined to be incapable of refusal, they will deemed to have not withdrawn consent to a chemical test of their blood or breath under Tex.
+Additionally, if a person is dead, unconscious, or determined to be incapable of refusal, they will be deemed to have not withdrawn consent to a chemical test of their blood or breath under Tex.
 Transp.
 Code Ann. § 724.014.

 Before the alleged DWI offender is requested to submit to testing, the law enforcement officer is required to give certain information under Texas law about the penalties associated with a chemical testing refusal.

 If you have been charged with a DWI offense after refusing to submit to chemical testing in Dallas, or any of the surrounding areas in Texas, including Garland, Grand Prairie, Irving, Denton, Plano, McKinney, Fort Worth, Arlington, Mesquite, Carrolton, Richardson, Lewisville or Frisco, contact Law Offices of Richard C. McConathy.

 Attorney Richard McConathy is knowledgeable in all areas of Dallas DWI defense and will make every effort to help you avoid the most serious penalties for your alleged offense.
 Call Law Offices of Richard C. McConathy at (972) 233-5700 about your refusal to submit.